vijanipiyawardana/PawEnMij/README.md

 ### Run the backend
 - Open backend project from any IDE
-Run the main class [`com.vijani.pawenmij.PawenmijApplication`] (backend/src/main/java/com/vijani/pawenmij/PawenmijApplication.java)
+Run the main class [`com.vijani.pawenmij.PawenmijApplication`](backend/src/main/java/com/vijani/pawenmij/PawenmijApplication.java) or
-or
 - Run the project using maven **mvn spring-boot:run**